wurabucknor/project1/README.md

 Devops Project

-This is me just messing around making some modification for testing
+This is me just messing around making some modifications for testing.
 Another round of testing since l just branched out Learning how to use NANO